Zafiirah13/zafiirah-hosenie/Mentorship.md

 ![WDS3](/assets/img/Team1_ppt.png)
 <p align="center">Team 1 during our meeting and the topic they worked on during the hackathon.</p>

 <p align="justify">This event was for women with a strong interest in data science from across the African continent.
 The one-day plenary was then followed by a hackathon event for female participants from the SKA Africa partner countries, which took place on the 9 and 10 March 2022.
 I acted as a mentor for two independent teams.
-I have tutored on topics of Data science and Natural Language processing and responded to all questions they have when implementing the code base.
-Pictures of the teams and project title they have worked on during the hackathon.</p>
+I have tutored on topics of Data science and Natural Language processing and responded to all questions they have when implementing the code base.</p>

 ## 3rd Big Data Africa School, Cape Town, 6 - 16 Oct 2019